 We have been to Center Parcs 5 times in the last 6 years!
 One of the reasons why we keep going back is that they are so good at handling food allergies.
 We have been to three different Center Parcs villages in the UK and they all have the same processes in place to help food allergy sufferers.
 Even when my daughter had 6 food allergies and I was breastfeeding without those allergens they were still able to cater for our needs.
-This summer we visited Center Parcs at Elveden Forest in Suffolk.
-Here’s my review of visiting Center Parcs with food allergies.
-You can also read about a previous visit here.
+This summer (2019) we visited Center Parcs at Elveden Forest in Suffolk.
+Here's my review of visiting Center Parcs with food allergies.

 Center Parcs Accommodation

 Center Parcs lodges are self-catering and come with a fully equipped kitchen.
 It has all the pots and pans, utensils, plates and equipment to cook your family's meals for the entire stay if you wanted to.
 It also has a fridge, oven, microwave, dishwasher, toaster, kettle and coffee machine.
 (Note: if you're gluten-free you may need to bring your own toaster to avoid cross contamination).
 The patio area also includes a brick-built disposable BBQ stand for al-fresco cooking!

 Center Parcs' own mini supermarket currently stocks Co-op foods as well as some local/independent products and familiar brands too.
 It is a small supermarket so it includes all the basics you need, including fresh fruit and veg, and it does have a free from section.
 However, due to the size it is only a limited range - and of course it has higher prices than your typical supermarket.
 So I'd recommend bringing plenty of food with you and just using the Parcmarket to top up during your stay.